ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 > [!NOTE]
 > This is an advanced topic and not one that you should have to worry about most of the time.
 The examples in
-> this guide will highlight where you can use the functionality described below.
+> this guide will highlight where you can use the functionality described below - this section is intended to be
+> a high-level overview only.

-There are two primary types of behaviour in Rezolver:
+There are two primary types of container configuration in Rezolver:

-1. **Target container behaviours** (via implementations of <xref:Rezolver.ITargetContainerBehaviour>)
+1. **Target container configuration** (via implementations of <xref:Rezolver.ITargetContainerConfig>)
-2. **Container behaviours** (via implementations of <xref:Rezolver.IContainerBehaviour>)
+2. **Container configuration** (via implementations of <xref:Rezolver.IContainerConfig>)

-Both are very similar in that they define a method called `Attach` to which is passed an
-@Rezolver.ITargetContainer and, in the case of @Rezolver.IContainerBehaviour, also an
+Both are very similar in that they define a method called `Configure` (see @Rezolver.ITargetContainerConfig.Configure* in @Rezolver.ITargetContainerConfig and @Rezolver.IContainerConfig.Configure* in <xref:Rezolver.IContainerConfig>) to which is passed an @Rezolver.ITargetContainer and, in the case of @Rezolver.IContainerConfig, also an
 @Rezolver.IContainer.

 Implementations of the interfaces can add/modify service registrations which are then used either directly by the container, or which provide more advanced registration functionality.

-For example, Rezolver's [automatic resolving of enumerables](enumerables.md) is enabled by attaching the
+For example, Rezolver's [automatic enumerable injection](enumerables.md) is enabled by the
-@Rezolver.Behaviours.AutoEnumerableBehaviour to an @Rezolver.ITargetContainer (it is, therefore an
-<xref:Rezolver.ITargetContainerBehaviour>).
+@Rezolver.Configuration.InjectEnumerables configuration when it configures an @Rezolver.ITargetContainer.
+This configuration is actually applied to all instances of @Rezolver.TargetContainer by default (via the @Rezolver.TargetContainer.DefaultConfig configuration collection) - but you can also control whether enumerable injection is enabled without having to remove the configuration from that collection.

+This is where the Options API comes in (see the @Rezolver.OptionsTargetContainerExtensions class) - which enables you to get and set options values in an @Rezolver.ITargetContainer which then control certain behaviours.
+In the case of enumerable injection, the aforementioned configuration object reads the @Rezolver.Options.EnumerableInjection option from the target container it is configuring and, if it evaluates to `false`, then it doesn't enable enumerable injection.

+This might sound complicated, but if you read the

 Equally, Rezolver's support for [member injection](constructor-injection/member-injection.md) can be controlled container-wide by attaching a @Rezolver.Behaviours.DefaultMemberBinding to the container when it